tberchanov/StrictPro/README.md

                     // Defines penalty for the violation by base64 encoded stack. base64("base64 encoded stack trace", ViolationPenalty.Ignore)
                     base64("another base64 encoded stack trace", ViolationPenalty.Dialog)
-                    // Ignore all violations that are not contain app package name in stack. detectAppViolationsOnly(context)
                     // Custom logic to define penalty for the violation.
 Do nothing on violation if penalty is null. condition { violation ->
                         // some custom logic
                         ViolationPenalty.FlashScreen
                     }
-                    detectAppViolationsOnly(this@MainApplication)
                 }
                 .build(),
         )